grimsa/learning-poker-hands/COMMENTARY.md

 - `generic` package contains classes that could be reused in other projects or replaced by some general-purpose utility library
 - `pokerhands` package contains classes representing the main concepts in the problem domain and subpackages encapsulating the secondary details

+## Step 5: Refactoring

+### Class names

+Let's take a closer look and apply ["Don't create verb classes"](http://wiki.c2.com/?DontCreateVerbClasses) advice:

+> By "Verb Classes", I mean classes whose names are really verbs in disguise.
+Things like Processor, Sender, Sorter, Listener.
+ [...]
+To me, it seems obvious: if you have a class called "Sender", it's procedural code in disguise. *What* is being "sent"?
+ Proper OO design would call for the thing being sent to be the class, and a "send" method on that class to do the actual sending.

+Let's rename:
+- `ClasspathFileReader` -> `ClasspathFile`
+- `TwoPlayersDealsSupplier` -> `TwoPlayersDealsFactory`
+- `HandParser` -> `HandFromStringFactory`

+If we look at our class names after this refactoring, we see that we have much less variety.
+Essentially the only suffix we use is the `-Factory` which produces objects of some type and the classes of objects themselves.